-Answers to Five Common Questions About Suing for Divorce
+Answers to Five Common Questions About Suing for Divorce in Arizona

 Divorce, also referred to as marriage dissolution, is the termination of a marital contract and the reorganizing of legal responsibilities in the union.
 Filing a lawsuit for marriage dissolution can be a slippery slope in which the petitioner loses time and money if he or she is not careful.
 Here, then, are five common questions that estranged couples ask during divorce proceedings.

 - Is divorce the same thing as an annulment or legal separation?

 No, divorce is not the same as legal separation and annulment.
 An annulment deems a marriage void, which is nearly the equivalent of a couple not having exchanged vows in the first place.
 Legal separation occurs when a couple resides apart from one another while still holding to the matrimonial contract.

 A divorce acknowledges that a couple is bound by the legal constraints of marriage but seeks to break the union.
 The act does not declare the vows null and void but rather relieves the two parties of their responsibilities to commit themselves to one another.
 The date of matrimony is still on file when a divorce takes place, and couples are in some instances still jointly responsible for debt incurred during their union.

 - What is the difference between fault and no-fault divorce?

 A fault divorce is a traditional means of marriage dissolution that places guilt on one of the parties involved.
 In past times, the spouse responsible for the divorce, either because of adultery or another reason, was required to pay alimony to the victimized lover.

 While some regions still allow for fault divorce lawsuits, most states process no-fault marriage dissolution requests.
 Such petitions present the decision for divorce as a common choice in which neither party was responsible for the union’s demise.
 The majority of couples cite irreconcilable differences as the reason for the marriage dissolution without going into detail.